FreeLoaderz/Submit-API-Registry/README.md

         { "url": "https://submit.api.com:port/api/submit/tx", "pool": "Pool Ticker", "location": "location" }
 ```

 You can add one or many links.
-At least one tx will be submitted as a test prior to merge.
+At least one tx will be submitted to each endpoint as a test prior to merge.

 Don't forget to add a comma to the end of the entry before your addition.